History of the New York Jets: Search for success (1990–1996): Coslet, Carroll and Kotite eras

 Carroll's first season, 1994, started well.
 Going into a November home game against Miami, the Jets were 6–5; a victory over the Dolphins would tie them for the AFC East lead.
 The Jets built leads of 17–0 and 24–6, but Dan Marino and the Dolphins cut the lead to 24–21 and got the ball for a final-minute drive.
 Marino completed a pass into Jets territory with just over 30 seconds remaining.
 With the clock running, the Dolphins acted like Marino would spike the ball to stop the clock.
 However, Marino faked the spike and tossed the ball to Mark Ingram in the end zone for the winning touchdown.
 The loss started yet another December collapse; the Jets would not win again for the rest of the season.
-Prior to the season finale, the Jets announced that Steinberg was ill with stomach cancer; he died the following September.
+Before the season finale, the Jets announced that Steinberg was ill with stomach cancer; he died the following September.
 The team fired Carroll after the season and replaced him with former Philadelphia Eagles coach Rich Kotite.
 Hess also named Kotite as general manager as well.

 Controversy began before the 1995 season when the Jets drafted Kyle Brady over Warren Sapp.
 At the press conference announcing Kotite's hiring, Hess told the media, "I'm 80 years old, I want results now."
 However, the first game of the Kotite era proved to be a harbinger – a 52–14 loss to the Dolphins.
 A month later, they lost to the Oakland Raiders 47–10 in the Jets' sole national television appearance of the season.
 The Jets defeated the Seattle Seahawks on the Sunday following Thanksgiving after an inspirational speech by Hess, but again had trouble in December, losing all four games in the month to finish 3–13.
 In 1996, the Jets brought in veteran quarterback Neil O'Donnell, who had just led Pittsburgh to Super Bowl XXX, to lead the offense.
 The Jets, for the first time since the leagues merged, were in possession of the first pick overall in the NFL Draft, which they used to select wide receiver Keyshawn Johnson.
 O'Donnell proved injury-prone, and the Jets suffered the worst season in franchise history.
 They lost their first eight games, beat the Arizona Cardinals in Tempe, then proceeded to lose their remaining seven games.
 Two days before the season finale, on December 20, 1996, Kotite announced his resignation effective at season's end.
 After the last game, a 31–28 home loss to the Dolphins, Kotite was hit with a full cup of beer as he left the field; another fan (fewer than 22,000 attended the game; almost 56,000 ticketholders stayed home) held up a sign, "The End of an Error".